hrit-ikkumar/git-cheat-sheet/README.md

 push all the changes to github server

 ## git rm --cached index.html
-discard all the changes of a file
+discard all the changes of a file or simply removes the file from the current git repo

 ## git status
 see the status of the git repo

 ## git restore index.html
-discard all the changes in working directory
+discard all the changes in working directory // doesn't work after the commit only before commit it will work

 ## git push -u origin master
 pushing to a particular branch in git repo

 ## git restore --staged index.html
-to unstage index.html file // won't discard the changes
+to unstage index.html file // won't discard the changes (In simple words, It will only unstage the file from current git add index.html & won't work after the commit)